-On July 15th Tahiti, Bora Bora, Mo’orea and other French Polynesian islands will reopen to tourists from all countries and will not be requiring a mandatory 14-day isolation period for visitors.
+On July 15th Tahiti, Bora Bora, Mo’orea and other French Polynesian islands reopened to tourists from all countries and is not requiring a mandatory 14-day isolation period for visitors.

 On June 5th during a press conference by the President and the High Commissioner of French Polynesia, it was concluded they’ve successfully protected themselves and are getting ready to reopen.
 They deem their health situation completely under control, no new cases since May 29th, and above all; no deaths.